-(L) Annual Financial Report (AFR) - Chapter 384.22 of the Code of Iowa states "Not later than December 1 of each year, a city shall publish an annual financial report as provided in Section 362.3 containing a summary for the preceding fiscal year of all collections and receipts, all accounts due the city and all expenditures, the current public debt of the city, and the legal debt limit of the city for the current fiscal year."
-The City published this report after December 1st.
+(J) Annual Financial Report (AFR) - Chapter 384.22 of the Code states in part, "a city shall publish an annual financial report as provided in Section 362.3 containing a summary for the preceding fiscal year of all collections and receipts, all accounts due the city and all expenditures, the current public debt of the city, and the legal debt limit of the city for the current fiscal year."
+Total long-term debt outstanding as of June 30, 2022, reported in the AFR was overstated by \$5,066,710.